 In years gone by, a lender’s calculations for a buy-to-let mortgage would have been based entirely on rental income and deposits.
 Today, there are regulations that mean lenders must process more complex assessments that consider the level of tax you pay.

 With a buy-to-let, the rental income must cover a minimum of 125% of any mortgage charged at a stress rate of 5.5% for basic rate taxpayers.
 If you are a higher rate taxpayer, the percentage increases to 145% or even 160%.
-This is because those people are subject to a greater tax burden that is to be arriving for buy-to-let landlords over the next few years.

 A buy-to-let mortgage of £250,000 with a 5.5% interest rate would result in monthly interest charges of £1,145.
 This means the monthly rental income must be no lower than £1,431 if the borrower is on the basic tax rate, or even £1,832 if the borrower is subject to the 160% requirement.